FAQs

 What is the purpose of the Standard Declaration?

-Along with the Standard Declaration, an institution wishing to become a signatory or affiliate member must complete the corresponding Application.
-This document outlines who is responsible for contact, reporting, invoicing, and other necessary functions to implement and maintain the Poseidon Principles for Marine Insurance within the insurance provider.
-The Applications are available from the Secretariat.
+The Affiliate Member Application outlines who is responsible for contact, invoicing, and other necessary functions to implement and maintain the Poseidon Principles for Marine Insurance within the organisation.

 What is the purpose of the Membership Agreement?